BIG CHANGE AT SUMMARY JUDGMENT

 Granted, the First Circuit’s decision did not change anything just yet.
 Rather, in Joseph v.
 Lincare, Inc., decided March 2nd, the court noted that the parties and the lower court had all agreed that Federal Rule of Civil Procedure 56 requires parties to cite materials that would be admissible at trial and focused their attention on whether plaintiff’s documents had been properly authenticated.
 The court therefore said it “need not pass on the correctness of their interpretation of Rule 56’s admissibility requirement.”

 It dropped a footnote there, though, that compared two of its earlier decisions—one stating that unauthenticated documents “are inadmissible at the summary judgment stage” and the other calling it “black-letter law that hearsay cannot be considered on summary judgment for the truth of the matter asserted”—with Fifth and Eleventh Circuit decisions saying the opposite.
-According to those decisions, unauthenticated documents and hearsay may be considered at summary judgment if the proponent explains how they would be offered in an admissible form at trial.
+According to the latter decisions, unauthenticated documents and hearsay may be considered at summary judgment if the proponent explains how they would be offered in an admissible form at trial.

 In the Fifth Circuit decision, Maurer v.
 Independence Town, the court relied on a 2010 revision to Rule 56 to support its conclusion that “evidence need not be authenticated or otherwise presented in an admissible form” at summary judgment.
 The 2010 revision created Rule 56(c)(2), which states that a party may object that material cited by another party to support or dispute a fact “cannot be presented in a form that would be admissible in evidence.”
 That provision led the Fifth Circuit to conclude that “materials cited to support or dispute a fact need only be capable of being presented in a form that would be admissible in evidence.”